200 hour Vinyasa Flow & Structural Alignment

 Emphasis on Structural Alignment & Teaching Methodology

-Join us for our unique and specialized Yoga Teacher Training Course, held on the beautiful and peaceful island of Nusa Lembongan, just off the coast of Bali.
-Our fully comprehensive 200-hour program has been designed to best prepare students for their transformation from Yoga practitioners, into new Yoga teachers.
+Join us for our unique and specialized Hatha Yoga Teacher Training Course, held on the beautiful and peaceful island of Nusa Lembongan, just off the coast of Bali.
+Our fully comprehensive 200 hour yoga teacher training program has been designed to best prepare students for their transformation from Yoga practitioners, into new Yoga teachers.
 Lead instructor Stevie Ray, has ran over a dozen teacher training courses, primary in Rishikesh India, the birth place of Yoga.
 At Himalayan Yoga Academy, as their lead methodology instructor, Stevie pioneered the first extensive Teaching Practicum program in Rishikesh, which was formulated to match methodology lectures and workshops in unison with teaching practice sessions.
 Since 2014 this multi-round Teaching Practicum program has evolved tremendously, and the results of new instructors’ ability to effectively cue, adjust, model, and sequence has continued to grow.
 Our best hatha yoga teacher training course will enliven your body and enlighten your mind.

-Throughout the duration of the course, we will extensively study
+Throughout the duration of the Hatha yoga Bali course, we will extensively study

 Unlike most programs which have only one final exam at the end of the course, our Yoga Teacher Training program will have at least 5 rounds of teaching practicum, where students will have the opportunity to apply and polish the newly acquired skills and knowledge from lectures and workshops in a live setting.
 This safe space will allow the group to collectively fine tune the necessary skills to build a strong foundation for their yoga careers and experience and observe the reoccurring tendencies new instructors have and begin to replace them with effective methods for cultivating awareness in their students.